 Stricter laws banning five 'dangerous' dog breeds

-Peak Training has now updated our Animal Management (Cats and Dogs) Act 2008 training workshop to reflect the future amendments to The Agriculture and Fisheries and Other Legislation Amendment Bill 2023 which amongst other items, bans five dangerous dog breeds.
-In 2008, the Animal Management (Cats and Dogs) Act gave councils across the state the option to either permit or prohibit the five restricted breeds.
-From 28 August the Bill will amend the Act and remove the ability for new permits to be issued.
-The Bill will ban restricted breeds of dogs in Queensland.
+Peak Training has now updated our Animal Management (Cats and Dogs) Act 2008 training workshop to reflect the amendments to the Agriculture and Fisheries and Other Legislation Amendment Act 2024 which amongst other items, bans five dangerous dog breeds.

 More than 8,500 complaints about aggressive dogs and dog attacks are received annually by local governments across Queensland.
 Approximately 2,500 dog attack victims require hospitalisation and 81 percent of these victims are children, some who have been attacked in their own homes.
 (Minister for Agricultural Industry Development and Fisheries and Minister for Rural Communities, Record of Proceedings, 16 November 2023, p 3643)